Duo-Art

 The key component of the Duo-Art system is the expression box which controls the playing of both the bass and treble halves of the player mechanism (the “stack”).
 It consists of two suction regulators (one for theme, one for accompaniment), each of which is operated by a lever which is pulled down via a control rod, with the movement being provided by "accordion pneumatics", one of which is visible in the lower part of the picture.
 The "accordion" pneumatic has four sections which can collapse in by differing amounts (1/6", 1/8", 1/4", 1/2") to give sixteen possible combinations.
 This gives sixteen basic levels of playing volume.
 In practice, various tricks, and other features of the Duo-Art system not explored here, were used to give even more subtlety.

 The following sequence of diagrams explains how the expression box works; click on the left and right arrow buttons to move forward or backward through the sequence.
 The sequence is best viewed on a desktop or laptop PC as it is not optimised for small screens e.g. smartphones.
-[We are working on it!]
+[Please note that this display has ceased working correctly due to a change within the Google Sites platform.
+It will be reinstated via a new mechanism as soon as time permits]

 Here is a video explaining in detail how the various perforations control the theme and accompaniment suction and set the expression intensity to the sixteen different levels